ncatlab/nlab-content/pages/1971.md

 ## References

-* Michiel Hazewinkel, Witt vectors, Part 1.  ([arXiv](http://arxiv.org/abs/0804.3888))
+* Michiel Hazewinkel, _Witt vectors_, Part 1. [arXiv/0804.3888](http://arxiv.org/abs/0804.3888)

 The classification described above of irreducible $S_n$-modules over $\mathbb{C}$ also works unchanged for any algebraically closed field $k$ of characteristic zero.
 It also works when $k$ has characteristic $p$ and $n$ is not divisible by $p$.
 There\'s an exercise at the end of section 6.1 of Serre\'s book (page 64 of the french edition) that says that if $k$ is a field of characteristic $p \gt 0$ then the group algebra of the group $G$ is semisimple iff $p$ doesn\'t divide the order of $G$.

 Apart from this, the field matters a lot.
 There is a construction that gives all irreducible $k S_n$-modules for any field $k$, field, completely analogous to the Specht module construction over $\mathbb{C}$.
 However, it describes each module as a quotient module of a Specht module, and in general not even the dimension of these irreducible modules is known, let alone an explicit basis, or representing matrices.

-The best book on this subject is:
+Possibly the best book on this subject is:

-* Gordon D. James, _The Representation Theory of the Symmetric Groups_, Lecture Notes in Mathematics **682**, Springer, Berlin, 1978.
+* Gordon D. James, _The representation theory of the symmetric groups_, Lecture Notes in Mathematics **682**, Springer, Berlin, 1978.

-He also has a readable survey article that outlines developments in the '80's and '90's:
+James also has a readable survey article that outlines developments in the '80's and '90's:

 * Gordon D. James, Symmetric groups and Schur algebras, in _Algebraic Groups and their Representations_, eds.
 R. W. Carter and J. Saxl, Kluwer Acad.
 Publ.
 Netherlands 1998.